spldeolin/allison1875/README.md

 Transform convenient-to-code expressions in the source code adhering to *Allison 1875* conventions (referred to as StarChain) into source code composed of QueryChains and data assembly logic.
 After a subsequent transformation through query-transformer, transform into code, that used to query from a fact table and its dimension tables, and assemble data according to the one-to-one or one-to-many relationships specified by StarChain.

-### sqlapi-generator

-Generate Data Access Layer Exposed APIs by simply specifying SQL statements and the class names for the *Spring Web MVC* control layer, service layer, and *Mabatis* persistence layer.

 ## Quick Start

 ### Install